 Research indicates that for many students, especially those still learning to read, listening to a passage results in better comprehension than reading the same passage.
 This makes listening an effective way to expose kids to complex concepts and new vocabulary.
 This is an especially important fact considering the “COVID slide” facing many students.

 Engagement is key.
 That’s why teaching with engaging, high-quality audio stories is a good approach to building literacy skills.
 Struggling readers and English learners can especially benefit from listening because it allows them to engage with higher level content and participate more actively in discussions than they otherwise might.

 Just as you would give a reading comprehension quiz to check for understanding, on the Listenwise platform, you can assign an auto-scored multiple-choice listening comprehension quiz.
-Students can demonstrate they can identify the main idea, make inferences, and understand vocabulary in the context of a story.
+Students can demonstrate they can recognize literal meaning, identify the main idea, make inferences, and understand vocabulary in the context of a story.
 These are all important literacy skills that can be developed by listening to engaging podcasts, whether inside or outside the classroom.

 Building Literacy in Hybrid/Distance Learning

 The Lexile Audio Measures can be very helpful in selecting the right level listening resources for your students during remote learning.
 Because you might not be able to be physically in front of your students, seeing how they are responding to listening passages, you can use the grade level recommendations guide provided on Listenwise to select stories.